The Top 3 Questions Experienced Entrepreneurs Ask

 Before an experienced entrepreneur even thinks about something minimum and viable, they already know who their customer is and where to find them.
 The trick is converting them.
 If you were able to go back in time 20 years and hand someone an iPhone, they would likely laugh at your limited and hard to use laptop.

 Converting isn’t finding.
 It’s positioning, messaging, and educating.

 One of the sneaky value propositions of Teaching Startup is that, for the most part, it doesn’t matter if the answer you read is the answer to your question, as long as it’s the right question and a good, useful, actionable answer.

 I invite you to try this value prop for yourself and get 15 days of the newsletter for free, no credit card required.
-Or add a credit card and get 30 days of the newsletter and the web app for free, cancel any time.
+Or add a credit card to your trial and get the newsletter plus free, full access to the web app, cancel any time.
 Use invite code EXPERIENCE and get your first month after the free trial for $5.
 After that, Teaching Startup is a completely affordable $10 a month.